annarm994/Fetching_Dog_Data_with_TanStack_Query/README.md

 # Dog API App

-This project is a React application that fetches data from the Dog API using TanStack Query and displays information about dog breeds, random dog facts, and different dog groups.
+A React application that fetches data from the Dog API using TanStack Query and displays information about dog breeds, random dog facts, and different dog groups.

 ## Features